giorgiop94/digital-garden/_notes/Book - Thinking in Systems - Donella Meadows.md

 ### Missing the Whole
 #### Different Levels of Magnification
 You can see some things through the lens of the human eye, other things through the lens of a microscope, others through the lens of a telescope, and still others through the lens of systems theory.
 Everything seen through each kind of lens is actually there.
-Each way of seeing allows our knowledge of the wondrous world in which we live to become a little more complete. ([[Ways of Looking]])
+Each way of seeing allows our knowledge of the wondrous world in which we live to become a little more complete. ([[ways of looking]])

 #### Map is Not the Territory
 - [[the map is not the territory -menu is not the food-]]